fmatter/pynterlinear/README.md

 An example workflow could then look as follows:

 1. compile a list of examples in a CSV file.
 This will also make it very easy to share it as a [`CLDF`](https://github.com/cldf/cldf) dataset, and to check it for consistency with [`pyIGT`](https://github.com/cldf/pyigt).
-2. create a list of Example_IDs you want to use in your document, for example:
+2. create a list of Example_IDs you want to use in your document, for example `examples.txt` with the following content:
 ```
 unu-1 unu-2
 bon-1
 ```
-3. convert it to `.docx`
+3. generate a `.docx` using `--file examples.txt`
-4. copy-paste into your document.
+4. copy-paste formatted examples into your document.

 Of course, you can also add and generate examples as you go along.
 If you keep the `csv2word_export.docx` in place, the numbering should be correct.
 You can manually change the last number in `csv2word_export.docx` and `pynterlinear` will start from there when adding more examples.